-WSSC is modernizing its operations and technology infrastructure to improve customer service.
+WSSC Water is modernizing its operations and technology infrastructure to enhance customer service.
 A key part of this effort is the Advanced Metering Infrastructure (AMI) project.
-AMI is the foundation of a smart utility, enabling WSSC to use the latest technology and data to better serve our customers.
+AMI technology is the foundation of a smart utility, enabling WSSC Water to use the latest technology and data to better serve our customers.

-AMI technology connects every part of a water utility and uses the resulting data to optimize operations, administration and infrastructure.
-AMI allows water meters to communicate water usage information wirelessly using radio or cellular technologies.
-It consists of water meters that connect to small radio or cellular transmitters.
-The transmitters then send encrypted water usage data to WSSC.
+AMI technology can connect every part of a water utility and use the resulting data to optimize operations, administration and infrastructure.
+It allows water meters to communicate water usage information as needed, only four to six times per day.
+This wireless communication uses radio or cellular technologies.

-Customer information and usage data transmitted to WSSC is encrypted using industry standard processes and technologies.
-Personally identifiable information, such as name, address, bill account number or credit/collection information, is not transmitted to or from the meter.
+Customer usage data transmitted to WSSC Water is encrypted using industry standard processes and technologies.
+No identifiable information, such as name, address, bill account number or credit/collection information, is transmitted to or from the meter.